Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Experimental demonstration

 To provide a more insightful example, we run the algorithm with $\epsilon_k = 0.04$ for all $k$, violating the prescription in Eq.~\eqref{eq:eps-k}.
 We apply IQAE with $100$ shots per iteration.
 Circuits are executed on the IBM Jakarta device, having 7 qubits, a Quantum Volume~\cite{cross_validating_2019} of 16, and 2.4K CLOPS~\cite{wack_quality_2021}.

-Data loading in amplitude encoding is performed through usual non-efficient methods, given the unstructured nature of input data.
-For circuit optimization and error reduction we use three techniques, namely: `Mapomatic' for finding the best qubit-layout identifying the low noise subgraph \cite{mapomatic}, `dynamic decoupling' (using single $X$-gate configuration) for mitigating decoherence in the ideal qubits \cite{dynamicdecoupling} and `M3 error mitigation' for measurement error mitigation \cite{m3errormitigation}.
+Data loading in amplitude encoding is performed through general-purpose initialization methods available in Qiskit \cite{Qiskit}, given the unstructured nature of input data.
+For circuit optimization and error reduction we use three techniques, namely: `Mapomatic' for finding the best qubit-layout identifying the low noise subgraph \cite{mapomatic}, `dynamical decoupling' (using single $X$-gate configuration) for mitigating decoherence in the ideal qubits \cite{dynamicdecoupling} and `M3 error mitigation' for measurement error mitigation \cite{m3errormitigation}.

-Tables~\ref{tab:experiment-results-taylor} and~\ref{tab:experiment-results-bestfit} show the outputs.
+Fig.~\ref{fig:results}, as well as Tables~\ref{tab:experiment-results-taylor} and~\ref{tab:experiment-results-bestfit}, show the outputs.
 As expected, the error is very high for $k=2$ and $3$, but contributes little to the overall result given the low associated coefficients $b_k(\eta)$.
 The error level for large $k$ is not only a consequence of the choice of $\epsilon_k$, but mostly an effect of noise: indeed, some iterations have a depth as high as 596 or 652, with more than 400 CNOT gates, as shown in Table~\ref{tab:experiment-results-iterations}.